vsk8s/containerd/docs/man/containerd-config.toml.5.md

 separate file without modifying the main `config.toml`).
 Imported files will overwrite simple fields like `int` or `string` (if not empty) and will append `array` and `map` fields.
-Imported files are also versioned, and the version can't be higher than the main config.

 **[grpc]**
 : Section for gRPC socket listener settings.
 Contains three properties: